-Pregnancy is not a good time to attempt weight loss, as the health of the growing foetus is at risk.
+Pregnancy is not a good time to attempt weight loss, as it puts the health of your growing foetus at risk.

 - Inadequate energy intake could ‘starve’ the foetus of nutrients, especially in the third trimester, and increase the risk of a low birthweight baby.

-- Excessive weight loss can produce ketones, a by-product of fat breakdown, that may be detrimental to the baby’s development.
+- Excessive weight loss can produce ketones, a by-product of fat breakdown, which may be detrimental to the baby’s development.

 - The mother runs the risk of ill-health both during pregnancy and in subsequent years.
 For example, inadequate calcium will increase the risk of osteoporosis (brittle bones) in later years.

 Moderate exercise during pregnancy is beneficial.
-Swimming, walking and the exercise bike are excellent activities that are unlikely to overstress the body.
-Very strenuous activity is not advised as it may divert oxygen from the foetus to the exercising muscles.
+Swimming, walking and jumping on an exercise bike are excellent activities which are unlikely to cause excessive stress to your body during pregnancy.
+Highly strenuous activity isn’t advised, as it may divert oxygen from the foetus to the exercising muscles.
 Lifting and carrying heavy objects should also be avoided.
-If any health problem is present, do not exercise without medical advice.
+If any health problems are present, don’t exercise without medical advice.

-During pregnancy extra iron is required for the increase in mother’s blood volume and for normal growth of the foetus and placenta.
-Since it can be difficult to get the recommended amounts of iron from food, a daily supplement is prescribed during the 2nd and 3rd trimester.
-The extra iron promotes adequate stores in the mother to be used in breastfeeding.
+During pregnancy extra iron is required to support the increase in the mother’s blood volume, and the normal growth of the foetus and placenta.
+Since it can be difficult to obtain the recommended amounts of iron from food alone, a daily supplement is normally prescribed during the second and third trimesters.
+The extra iron promotes adequate stores in the mother, to be used during breastfeeding.

 Folate is required for the production of new cells in the foetus and placenta.
 A folate supplement is usually given in conjunction with iron.

-Excess Alcohol can deplete the body of essential nutrients and can cause defects in the foetus.
-It is strongly advised not to drink alcohol during pregnancy.
+Excess Alcohol can deplete your body of essential nutrients and cause defects in the foetus.
+It’s strongly advised to avoid drinking alcohol during pregnancy.

 Cigarette Smoking can constrict blood vessels supplying the placenta and reduce the nutrient supply to the growing baby.
 Smoking will also reduce oxygen supply to the developing baby.
-Please do not smoke during pregnancy.
+Please don’t smoke during pregnancy.